 The laws governing prenuptial agreements vary from state to state.
 This article provides an overview of prenuptial agreements in Pennsylvania and discusses the elements needed to make an agreement enforceable.
 If you have questions, you should contact a local family attorney for advice.

 A prenuptial agreement, sometimes called a "premarital contract" or "prenup," is a contract made between two individuals in anticipation of marriage.
 General contract rules apply to prenups, including the requirement that the agreement must be in writing, and both future spouses must sign it.

-Pennsylvania distinguishes unilateral releases (a release of rights to pursue claims which is effective upon signing) from prenuptial agreements (mutual promises and release of rights effective only upon death or divorce).
-Moreover, a prenuptial agreement, unlike a unilateral release, only goes into effect if the couple actually marries.
-A premarital contract may resolve expenses during marriage, alimony upon divorce and the division of property, assets and debts upon death or divorce.
+Pennsylvania distinguishes unilateral releases (a release of rights to pursue claims which is effective upon signing) from prenuptial agreements (mutual promises and a release of rights effective only upon death or divorce).
+A prenup, unlike a unilateral release, only goes into effect if the couple marries.
+A premarital contract may resolve expenses during the marriage, alimony upon divorce and the division of property, assets, and debts upon death or divorce.

 While a prenuptial agreement can address many areas of potential conflict among couples, there are limitations.
 Specifically, a prenup can't resolve any of the following issues:

 Parents can't resolve child support or custody issues in a premarital contract.
 A child—not the parents—possesses the right to child support.
 Thus, parents can't enter into premarital agreements that decide, limit, or set child support or do away with it altogether.

 Moreover, parents and the courts cannot decide child support and custody arrangements until the parties are separating or divorcing.
 A child's best interests are paramount to any custody decision, and the judge must evaluate these interests at the time the custody decision is pending, not in advance.